-licensing

-strategic alliance

-Firms drawn on foreign techno sources

-ioint venture

-Difference significant at 1 per cent level.
+\\\ Difference significant at 1 per cent level.

-There is also no association of changes in production technique and the capital:labour ratio, and firms which have made changes in production techniques have a 10 Indeed, firms making a change in production technique have a slightly lower mean increase in labour productivity, although the difference is not significant.
-11 Pearson correlation coefficient of 0.462, significant at the 0.05% level.
-The change in turnover was measured in real terms. significantly lower mean rate of increase in the capital:labour ratio.12 This is surprising as changes in technique would be expected to be associated with greater capital intensity, as well as taking into account that the contraction in employment reported by these firms would in itself result in increasing capital intensity.
-This implies that there is a much lower growth in capital for these firms.
-The mean annual real growth in total assets of firms making changes in production techniques is 5.3%, compared with 20.2% for firms which had not made changes in techniques.13 The data reveal the importance of understanding the different factors underlying production changes.
-Of the two main motivations recorded for changes, domestic demand is associated with having achieved a high level of growth in turnover.
-In contrast, pressure from competitors as the motivation is strongly and significantly associated with employment contraction (Table 1).
+\\ Difference significant at 5 per cent level.

+\ Difference significant at 20 per cent level.

+&lt;sup>10 Capital is measured by total assets, while labour is measured as total employees.
+Capital therefore includes more than fixed assets in production, however, it should be remembered that we are discussing changes in capital.

+&lt;sup>11 This difference is significant at the 5% level.

+with employment contraction (Table 1).
 The data also indicate that export requirements as a motivation for production changes are not associated with growth.

 These findings imply that new techniques may be introduced for defensive reasons as well as being part of a growth strategy.
 It is important to note also that growth may be linked with ongoing processes of product development rather than with making discrete changes in production systems.
 In any event, a deeper understanding of the context within which production and technology changes take place is required.
 We first examine the relationships governing changes in production techniques before exploring the different dimensions of the internationalisation of production (including trade liberalisation) more closely.

+Institutional relationships

-Institutional relationships The majority of new technologies introduced by respondents came from in-house development, followed by suppliers and owners, although licensing, strategic alliances and joint ventures were each listed as sources by more than a quarter of the firms making new investments or production changes.14 The importance of in-house sources of technologies is consistent with a framework centred on firms' capabilities, while the importance of various other institutional arrangements also illustrates the need to examine the wider environment within which the firm develops and exercises these capabilities.
+The majority of new technologies introduced by respondents came from in-house development, followed by suppliers and owners, although licensing, strategic alliances and joint ventures were each listed as sources by more than a quarter of the firms making new investments or production changes.
 The findings indicate that inter-firm relationships are important elements of firms' abilities to respond to restructuring pressures with constructive rather than defensive production changes.
-While the most reported source of technologies was in-house (Table 1), sourcing technologies from suppliers is significantly associated with having achieved a high turnover growth.
-Firms making changes in production techniques are also significantly more likely to have longer relationships with suppliers.15 In 12 Capital is measured by total assets, while labour is measured as total employees.
-Capital therefore includes more than fixed assets in production, however, it should be remembered that we are discussing changes in capital.
-13 This difference is significant at the 5% level.
+While the most reported source of technologies was in-house, sourcing technologies from suppliers is significantly associated with having achieved a high turnover growth (Table 1).
+Firms making changes in production techniques are also 23 per cent more likely to have relationships with their main suppliers of longer than 5 years.
+In addition, a significantly greater proportion of firms making changes in production techniques are members of a group of companies, suggesting that ownership links are also a factor facilitating technical change.
+But, membership of a group is not associated with firm performance in terms of turnover or employment.

+The nature and intensity of competition in the product market was also found to be associated with production changes and firm performance.
+As expected, the intensity of price competition reported by firms is significantly associated with pressure from competitors as the motivation for production changes, and these factors together are linked with employment contraction.
+Conversely, there is an association between higher levels of quality-based competition and domestic demand as the motivation for production changes.

-14 For those firms making the distinction, it is also notable that foreign sources of new technologies outweighed the domestic sources in the cases of technology sourced from suppliers, sourced through licenses and through strategic alliances.
-15 Significant at the 5% level.
+&lt;sup>12 Firms could identify more than one source of technology.
+For those firms making the distinction, it is also notable that foreign sources of new technologies outweighed the domestic sources in the cases of technology sourced from suppliers, sourced through licenses and through strategic alliances.

+Significant at the 10% level.
+14 Two thirds of firms for whi